-In the sixth day of committee, a range of amendments dealing with the management and early identification of special educational needs, provision of online learning and blended learning and co-operation of local authorities were discussed, but were all withdrawn after debate.
+In the sixth day of committee (28 October 2014), a range of amendments dealing with the management and early identification of special educational needs, provision of online learning and blended learning and co-operation of local authorities were discussed, but were all withdrawn after debate.

-During day seven of the committee stage of the Children and Families Bill, no amendments were agreed but peers debated the need to keep education and care provision under review.
+During day seven of the committee stage of the Children and Families Bill held on 30 October 2013, no amendments were agreed to but peers debated the need to keep education and care provision under review.
 The issue of consistency and accuracy of local offers was a theme of the debate, and peers discussed the merits of introducing a set of minimum standards - something the government worried would be overly prescriptive.

 Clarity was also provided on the right of children and young people with education healthcare plans to attend mainstream schools, and grounds for when this may not be appropriate.

-The government expressed support for amendment 139, stating that a power to require attendance at assessment meetings, with a corresponding sanction, was necessary during the eight day of committee.
+In addition, the government expressed support for amendment 139, stating that a power to require attendance at assessment meetings, with a corresponding sanction, was necessary during the eight day of committee (4 November 2013).